CloudNomster/EU-CLAMS/README.md

 1. Go to "Configure" in the app
 2. Enable/disable "Enable Screenshots" option
 3. Set "Screenshot Directory" to your preferred location
-4. Set "Game Window Title" if your game window has a different title (default: "Entropia Universe Client")
+4. Set "Game Window Title" if your game window has a different title.
+The default should work. (default: "Entropia Universe Client")

 #### How Screenshots Work